Hemaris ducalis Staudinger, 1887, Stettiner Entomologische Zeitung 48: 66. Type locality: [Uzbekistan,] Namangan.

 Mongolia: Hovd Prov.
 (Bulgan River basin, Dod-Naryjn River valley, 1500-1700m; Bulgan River basin, middle stream of River Ulyastain-Sala, 2100m).

-The Gissar Mountains of southern Uzbekistan (Dubatolov, ), southern and eastern Kazakhstan up to the Altai Mountains (Yakovlev & Doroshkin, 2005; Shovkoon, 2015), Tajikistan (Grum-Grshimailo, 1890; Eitschberger & Lukhtanov, 1996), Kyrgyzstan (North Kirgizsky Mountains; Tian Shan (20 km E Kerben/Karavan, Kuyuk-Sai River)), the Bulgan-gol basin of western Mongolia (Yakovlev & Doroshkin, 2005), the Chinese portion of the Tian Shan, the mountains of south-western Xinjiang Province, China (several specimens in NHMUK), the Pamirs, northern and central Afghanistan (Ebert, 1969) to Ladakh (Smetacek & Kitching, 2012).
+The Gissar Mountains of southern Uzbekistan (Dubatolov, ), southern and eastern Kazakhstan up to the Altai Mountains (Yakovlev & Doroshkin, 2005; Shovkoon, 2015), Tajikistan (Grum-Grshimailo, 1890; Eitschberger & Lukhtanov, 1996), Kyrgyzstan (North Kirgizsky Mountains; Tian Shan (20 km E Kerben/Karavan, Kuyuk-Sai River; Chatkal Mountains)), the Bulgan-gol basin of western Mongolia (Yakovlev & Doroshkin, 2005), the Chinese portion of the Tian Shan, the mountains of south-western Xinjiang Province, China (several specimens in NHMUK), the Pamirs, northern and central Afghanistan (Ebert, 1969) to Ladakh (Smetacek & Kitching, 2012).
 Also Gilgit and Ziarat, Pakistan, as an isolated population at 2400-4000m and, maybe, as a separate subspecies (Danner, Eitschberger & Surholt, 1998; Rafi et al., 2014).

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Turkestan refuge.